SqrtMinusOne/sqrtminusone.github.io/content/stats.md

 ## Emacs use

 [Emacs](https://www.gnu.org/savannah-checkouts/gnu/emacs/emacs.html) is the best thing to ever be created by an intelligent being in the whole Universe.
-Here's the % of screen time that I used Emacs:
+Here's the percentage of my screen time I spent using Emacs:

 <div class="charts-wrapper">
   <canvas id="chart-aw-emacs-fraction-per-month" role="img" aria-label="Emacs as a percentage of non-AFK computer time each month."></canvas>